MYLAN 351 (Haloperidol 0.5 mg)

 Pill imprint MYLAN 351 has been identified as Haloperidol 0.5 mg.

-Haloperidol is used in the treatment of psychosis; dementia; icu agitation; nausea/vomiting; mania (and more), and belongs to the drug class miscellaneous antipsychotic agents.
+Haloperidol is used in the treatment of dementia; psychosis; icu agitation; nausea/vomiting; mania (and more), and belongs to the drug class miscellaneous antipsychotic agents.
 Risk cannot be ruled out during pregnancy.
-Haloperidol 0.5 mg is not subject to the Controlled Substances Act.
+Haloperidol 0.5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 0.5 mg